 “The campaign to protect Patagonia became the largest environmental struggle in the country’s history.
 The tireless efforts of river defenders in Chile and around the world helped create massive popular opposition to HidroAysén – both within Chile and abroad – which eventually led to the project being cancelled.” -Emily Jovais, International Rivers

-The damage and destruction from such a project would not stop at the rivers.
-There are plans to clear-cut at least 1,600 km (1000 mi) of pristine old-growth forest in order to build the longest transmission line in the world.
-Over 2,450 km (1,500 mi) of line would be built to transport the electricity northward to support population centers and, ultimately Chile’s massive mining industry.
+The damage and destruction from such a project would not have stopped at the rivers.
+They planned to clear-cut at least 1,600 km (1000 mi) of pristine old-growth forest in order to build the longest transmission line in the world.
+Over 2,450 km (1,500 mi) of line would have been built to transport the electricity northward to support population centers and, ultimately Chile’s massive mining industry.

 Chilean Patagonia is a remote region of the world where nature, long left to its own devices grows wild, beautiful and largely untouched by man.
 As South America’s last frontier, the region boasts incredible biodiversity, breathtaking landscapes, essential ecological values, and a remote solitude that is increasingly rare in our burgeoning world.
 Dappled with pristine lakes, jagged peaks, ancient glaciers, rushing rivers, coastal rainforests and dry grasslands, the area’s diversity is striking and its magnificence unmatched.

 The Rios Libres team worked together to give this threatened area a voice by documenting this incredible natural resource in its pristine state and by highlighting what the area means to the people, plants, and wildlife that make up its ecosystem.
 We also used this opportunity to illustrate how this mega-hydroelectric scheme would forever change the face and character of the area and therefore, why it needed to be prevented.
 The team created compelling photos, written articles, short online films, and two documentary films that conveyed the beauty, unique quality and ecological importance of the rivers and the surrounding lands.